ably/ably-dotnet/CONTRIBUTING.md

 ## Building and Packaging

-- The build scripts are written using [fake](https://fake.build/index.html) and need to be run on Windows with Visual Studio 2019+ installed.
+- The build scripts are written using [fake build project](https://fake.build/guide/getting-started.html#Run-FAKE-using-a-dedicated-build-project).
 - For more information on building, testing and packaging, take a look at [FAKE build scripts](./build-script/README.md).

 ## Working from source